.50 Beowulf

-The .50 Beowulf (12.7x42mmRB) is a 12mm caliber rifle cartridge developed by Bill Alexander of Alexander Arms for use in an AR-15 rifle.
+The .50 Beowulf (12.7×42mmRB) is a 12mm caliber rifle cartridge developed by Bill Alexander of Alexander Arms for use in an AR-15 rifle.

 Design and specifications

 The cartridge utilizes a rebated rim, sized to match the rim of the 6.5mm Grendel round.
 The case body is very similar in dimensions to the .500 S&W Magnum revolver cartridge, being slightly longer and fully tapered for automatic feeding in the weapon.

 The round is intended to improve stopping power greatly at short- to medium-range as compared to the standard 5.56×45mm NATO round.
-One of its advertised uses is at vehicle checkpoints, since the heavy bullet's flight path is not easily deflected by auto glass or standard vehicle body panels.
+One of its advertised uses is against vehicles, being able to disable the engine and maintaining its trajectory when hitting windscreens or body panels.
+It's also advertised as being effective against body armor.

 Design limitations

 With normal bullet weights between 300 and 400 gr, overall cartridge length shorter than that of an AR-15 magazine well, and holding to pressures of 33,000 psi limited by the AR bolt strength system, the .50 Beowulf is best described as a low-velocity, heavy caliber, making its ballistics roughly equivalent to those of early .45-70 Government rounds rather than the higher pressure rounds tolerated by lever-action rifles such as the Marlin Model 1895.